Logo

 }

-We’ll be saving pictures in our contract store and I want to ensure we’ve got a nice struct
+We’ll be saving pictures in our contract store and I want to ensure we’ve got a nice structure for those objects.

 #[contracttype]